 Other activities Ol Donyo Lodge is a wonderful place for non-riders as well as riders and is an ideal safari choice for a mixed group of riders and non-riders, as well as couples and families with children.
 It is in a glorious, secluded position and as well as riding, game drives (both day and night drives with a spot light) and walks with an experienced guide and local trackers are always available.
-There are mountain bikes, with bicycle rides on the plains another optional activity or you can visit the lodge's anti-poaching bloodhounds and find out how they track by becoming a 'poacher on the run' one morning if you wish.
-A 'Log Jam' hide allows extraordinarily close up viewing of game visiting the lodge waterhole and picnics, barbecues, visits to a Masai village ("manyatta") and to community / conservation projects are often organised, as well as day trips to Amboseli or Tsavo National Parks (there is an extra charge for these).
-Bird shooting (extra charge) can be arranged on request at certain times of year.
-Massage and pedicures are on offer at the lodge (extra charge) and there are experienced (although not professionally qualified) nannies for babysitting if required.
+There are mountain bikes, with bicycle rides on the plains another optional activity; or you can visit the lodge's anti-poaching bloodhounds and find out how they track by becoming a 'poacher on the run' one morning if you wish.
+A 'Log Jam' hide allows extraordinarily close up viewing of game visiting the lodge waterhole and picnics, barbecues, visits to a Masai village ("manyatta") and to community / conservation projects are often organised, as well as day trips to Amboseli National Park (there is an extra charge for this).

-Weather and Seasons Daytime temperatures in the area around Ol Donyo Lodge are generally very pleasant for riding at around 20 to 25 degrees Centigrade year round.
+Weather and Seasons Daytime temperatures in the area around Ol Donyo Lodge are generally very pleasant for riding at around 20 to 25° Centigrade year round.
 The wet seasons (as in the whole of East Africa) are late March to May when there may be intermittent downpours with sunshine in between, and November / early to mid December when there may be short, but sometimes heavy, bursts of rain.
 Ol Donyo is at about 5000 feet and the Chyulus rise up to about 7000 feet and it can be quite cold during the rains (or at any time of year if it clouds over) due to the altitude.
 It is usually hottest in late March and October when it can reach 30°C and there is often a breeze on the plains so it never really gets too hot.
 June and July are the coolest months averaging around 20°C, although nights can be cool year round, especially in the hills.